Customizer Engraver CP-V3 product review – wood burning

 After the designs were inked in, then I used the engraver to carve the designs into the leather.

 It’s super easy to see where I’ve engraved on the stained leather.

-The unstained leather doesn’t have as much contrast, but there is enough to see it.
+I applied Resolene sealant to the leather and let it dry.
 Both engravings got a little darker.

 COLORFUL DESIGN

-Now I’m using the engraving to deeply carve out the designs.
+I drew a design on the board using a stencil.
+Afterwards, I used the engraving bit to deeply carve out the designs.
 My goal with this experiment is to see if the deep engraving will prevent color from bleeding along grain lines.

-I did find it helpful to carve around the edges of a larger design element.
+I did find it helpful to carve around the edges of a larger design element, and then carve out the center of the element.

-Next, I wood burned over the design.
+Once the engraving was done, I wood burned over the design.
 I’m burning at a higher heat using the flat of the shader.

-Once I was done, I had a few spots of overburn.
+Because I was burning at a high heat, I ended up with a few spots of overburn.
 An arrow is pointing to one.
 I just used the Customizer on the spots to remove the color.

 On the other design I used alcohol inks.
 They are more intense in color, but they also bleed more.
 Maybe it’s really a matter of the bleeding is more noticeable.
 Not sure.